-$$P{zz} = \frac{R^2 - 2R + 1}{R^2 + R + 1} \tag{31}$$
+$$P{zz} = \frac{R^2 - 2R + 1}{R^2 + R + 1} \tag{29}$$

 The DNP technique produces deuteron vector polarizations of up to 60% in ND3 and 64% in LiD [25], which corresponds to tensor polarizations of approximately 30%.
-The target polarization decays while in beam, so that the average vector polarization can be expected to be about 35%, as seen if Fig. 11.
+The target polarization decays while in beam, so that the average vector polarization was about 35% in the GeN experiment, as seen if Fig. 11.

-An average polarization of 45 percent enables a significant measurement of $b_1(x)$, as shown in Fig. 8.
+An average tensor polarization of 20% enables a significant measurement of $b_1(x)$, as shown in Fig. 7.
 Any improvement to the expected polarization, although not strictly necessary, would allow the addition of kinematic points, and/or improved statistical accuracy.
 With this in mind, we are pursuing techniques to enhance the tensor polarization by directly stimulating transitions to/from the $M_s = 0$ state, as discussed in Ref.
 [2].
 D. Crabb from the UVa group had some success in obtaining enhanced tensor polarizations via RF saturation of one of the Zeeman transitions, otherwise known as 'hole-burning'.
 The method was not pursued due to the lack of need for tensor polarized targets at the time of the study.
 Another method to enhance tensor polarization entails simultaneously pumping the sample with two independent microwave frequencies, which requires careful isolation of the respective cavities.